Bachcare guilty: Holiday accommodation site admits misleading consumers

-Holiday accommodation booking giant Bachcare has admitted misleading consumers by manipulating online reviews.
+Holiday accommodation booking giant Bachcare has admitted misleading consumers by deleting online reviews.

-The property and management company pleaded guilty in the Auckland District Court to charges under the Fair Trading Act for manipulating customer-posted reviews on the internet.
+The property and management company pleaded guilty in the Auckland District Court to charges under the Fair Trading Act for deleting or editing customer-posted reviews on the internet.

 READ MORE: